mustafacantekir/yopass-cli/README.md

 ```

 ## Getting Started
-If you are managing your own yopass instance, you need to set environment variables for API and UI URLs.
+If you are managing your own yopass instance, you need to set the yopass API and UI URLs as environment variables.
 If they have the same hostname, exporting
-only API URL is enough. yopass-cli uses https://yopass.se by default.
+the API URL will be enough. yopass-cli uses https://yopass.se by default.

 ```
 export YOPASS_API_URL="https://api.foo.net"
 export YOPASS_UI_URL="https://ui.foo.net"
 ```

 Encrypt your secret using `encrypt` command.
-You can specify secret message as an argument or pass value from stdin.
+You can specify the secret message as an argument or pass the value from stdin.

 ```
 yopass-cli encrypt secret